dennisss/dacha/pkg/container/README.md

 We will present two sets of instructions:

-1. For a 'Generic' : If you want to setup a node on your machine of choice
+1. For a 'Generic' machine: If you want to setup a node on your machine / Linux flavor of choice.
-2. For a 'Raspberry Pi' : alternative simplified instructions if you are going to be running on a Raspberry Pi.
+2. For a 'Raspberry Pi' : Simplified instructions if you are going to be running on a Raspberry Pi.

 #### Generic